Zero Harm - Business Leaders’ Health & Safety Forum

 Website client: Business Leaders’ Health & Safety Forum

-I am responsible for regularly updating their responsive website, creating and removing pages, content-loading, making graphics, and editing/proofreading content.
-I am also responsible for doing a full content audit of the website and reviewing the website IA with a view to updating and improving it.
-I will also be carrying out a similar review of the homepage to see if that can be improved, and re-designing and re-building it if necessary.
-I'm also responsible for social media consultation, helping the organisation to decide what social media to use and how to use it.
+I was responsible for regularly updating their responsive website, creating and removing pages, content-loading, making graphics, and editing/proofreading content.
+I was also responsible for doing a full content audit of the website and reviewing the website IA with a view to updating and improving it.
+I was also responsible for social media consultation, helping the organisation to decide what social media to use and how to use it.

 My responsibilities included:

 - Adding content to the website, updating as requested - including adding or removing pages, editing content, updating or creating graphics, proof-reading and uploading videos

 - Carrying out a site audit that lists all pages on the website and presents these as a wireframe sitemap diagram

 - Reviewing the architecture of the Forum website in light of the site audit, determining whether and how the main site sections need to be re-arranged (in consultation with Forum staff and with reference to Google Analytics data).
 Re-drawing wireframe sitemap diagram to reflect this new architecture

 - Reviewing the homepage, potentially re-arranging this or adding elements to it

 - Re-building the homepage HTML/CSS if required (responsive website)